 More and more foreign investors are choosing Australia for their next international expansion, not only because of Australia’s thriving economy and buoyant growth but because if the country’s world-dominance in sectors such as FinTech, agriculture, mining, and tourism.
 Whether you’re an entrepreneur with an already established business or you want to take a crack at the Australian market, significant opportunities await in the country.

-However, before you can enter the market, you’ll need to apply for a visa.
-As a foreign investor, there are several options available to you, and below, we round them up…
+However, before you can enter the market, you’ll need to apply for an investor visa.
+As a foreign investor, there are several options available to you to secure an Australian Investment Visa, and below, we round them up…

 Prior to an Investment Visa in Australia?